Ynysybwl branch line railway: Authorisation

 In the frenzied atmosphere of the Railway Mania, a huge number of railway schemes were put forward, many with little justification.
 The Taff Vale Railway presented a Parliamentary Bill in the 1846 session which included a proposed railway to a waterfall at Pistyll-goleu, near the present day Clydach reservoir, close to Llanwonno in the Clydach Valley.
 The gradients necessary to reach the chosen destination were difficult, and the technology of the day would have required operation partly by self-acting incline.
 The TVR already had one of these on its main line.
 The £59,204 estimated cost of the line and dubious benefits resulted in this scheme not progressing further.

 By 1872 colliery growth in the Rhondda, not far away, was remarkably rapid, and it appeared likely that the Clydach Valley had potential too, and the decision was taken to build a branch line to handle the anticipated traffic.
 It was to run from near Llanwonno to a triangular junction with the TVR north of Pontypridd.
-In the 1873 session of Parliament this proposal, coupled with works on the existing Llancaiach line, was authorised by the Taff Vale Railway Act of 21 July 1873.
+In the 1873 session of Parliament this proposal, coupled with works on the existing Llancaiach line, was authorised by the Taff Vale Railway Act 1873 (36 & 37 Vict. c. clviii).